ammarahm-ed/react-native-admob-native-ads/README.md

 ## Can I design the ads myself?

 Yes absolutely you can!
-There are no limiations.
+There are no limitations.
 You can design ads that look just like your App's design and colors.

 ## I need other ad formats too, which library do you recommend?
 There are a bunch of projects trying to figure out showing ads on react-native.
 Most are not maintained properly.
 I would recommend that you use [react-native-admob/admob](https://github.com/react-native-admob/admob) by [@wjaykim](https://github.com/wjaykim).
 Banners, Interstitials, AdOpen and Rewarded, Rewarded Interstital ads are supported.